leafo/magick/README.md

 Scale the size of an image to the given dimensions.

+#### `img:coalesce()`

+Coalesces the current image by compositing each frame on the previous frame.
+This un-optimized animated images to make them suitable for other methods.

 #### `img:composite(source, x, y, compose)`

 Composite another image onto another at the specified offset `x`, `y`.